tohuwabohu/puppet-puppet/README.md

 }
 ```

-Run puppet every thirty minutes and notify `root@example.com` in case changes have been made:
+Notify `root@example.com` in case changes have been made:

 ```
-class { 'puppet::masterless':
+class { 'puppet':
   mail_to => 'root@example.com',
 }
 ```